 Hollywood Studios Restaurants: Character meals

 Hollywood and Vine Restaurant is a buffet character meal.
-For breakfast it offers Disney Junior Play 'n Dine - an opportunity to meet characters from Disney Junior, while starting the day with an American style breakfast buffet - Mickey waffles, omelettes, fresh fruit etc. Currently, you can meet Sofia the First, Vamperina, Doc McStuffins and Roadster Racer Goofy.
-If you've got little ones that watch these Disney Junior shows then we can definitely recommend this meal.
-The food itself has mixed reviews - although we've always enjoyed it.
+For breakfast it offers Disney Junior Play ‘n Dine – an opportunity to meet characters from Disney Junior, while starting the day with an American style breakfast buffet – Mickey waffles, omelettes, fresh fruit etc. Currently, you can meet Fancy Nancy, Vamperina, Doc McStuffins and Roadster Racer Goofy.
+If you’ve got little ones that watch these Disney Junior shows then we can definitely recommend this meal.
+The food itself has mixed reviews – although we’ve always enjoyed it.
 You can meet Sofia, Vamperina and Doc elsewhere in Hollywood Studios, but we prefer the interactions at the meal, as well as avoiding the queues!

 For lunch and dinner Minnie hosts dinner parties in Minnie’s Seasonal Dining – the food and theme of this meal changes throughout the year – examples being tinseltown, spring, summer, halloween and ‘holiday’ at Christmas time.
 She is joined by various characters, but typically Mickey, Donald, Daisy and Goofy.
 The cuisine is American, with some seasonal dishes, served buffet style.
 The food itself can be a little hit and miss – and we personally prefer other character meals with the same characters on property (Tusker House in Animal Kingdom is our favourite), however this is a popular meal that many people love.